-‘Ghost Brothers’ Kicks Off A New Season Of Paranormal Investigations on TLC
+‘Ghost Brothers’ Kicks Off A New Season Of Paranormal Investigations On TLC

 A post shared by Marcus Harvey (@themarcusharvey) on

-The Futon Critic shared that when the Ghost Brothersteam were children, all three of the men had paranormal experiences that stayed with them throughout the years.
-They eventually decided it was time to discover for themselves if ghosts or some other type of paranormal phenomena actually causes hauntings, or could there be another explanation behind the activity.
-Although their method of investigating haunted locations often results in several funny moments between the three friends, in the end they are serious about discovering for themselves what is really happening when they conduct investigations on Ghost Brothers.
+The Futon Critic shared that when the members of the Ghost Brothers team were children, all three of the men had paranormal experiences that stayed with them throughout the years.
+They eventually decided it was time to discover for themselves if ghosts or some other type of paranormal phenomena actually causes hauntings or if there be another explanation behind the activity.
+Although their method of investigating haunted locations often results in several funny moments between the three friends, in the end, they are serious about discovering for themselves what is really happening when they conduct investigations on Ghost Brothers.

 Dalen is considered the leader of the group, and along with Juwan, they are both fashion designers with their own label called Loren Spratt.
 Marcus is known as the comedian, and he owns a barber shop in Atlanta, Georgia, describing himself as the “Barber to the Stars.”
 He first met Dalen in 2009, and the shop is where the Ghost Brothers trio often meet up to discuss new cases they are considering investigating.